 What can you claim?
 Tax deductions for uni students

 If you meet one of the four criteria above, then there are a range of uni student tax deductions you might be able to claim.

-Common tax deductions include:
+Common tax deductions for uni students include:

 - Course/tuition fees (Not including HECS/HELP)

 - Student service fees

 - Union fees

 - Amenity fees